-Transport will be provided.
-Please note this visit is likely run over into the afternoon coffee break.
+Minibus transport will be provided.
+Please note this visit will run over into the afternoon coffee break.
+Please meet by the registration desk (in the foyer) at 13:45.

 Alex Pavey In Conversation with Rotimi Akinsete: Mental Health

 Speaker: Rotimi Akinsete and Alex Pavey